 Strategic Missile & Defense Systems:

 - Arrow -- Boeing and Israel Aerospace Industries (IAI) have teamed to co-produce the Arrow Weapon System (AWS), the first operational national missile defense system for the Israel Ministry of Defense.
 The AWS program demonstrates Boeing's commitment to developing international missile defense partnerships around the globe.

-- Directed Energy Systems (DES) -- Key DES programs include the High Energy Laser Mobile Demonstrator (HEL MD) and the Mk 38 Tactical Laser Weapon System.
-Boeing is investing its own money in several additional efforts that will provide innovative and effective directed energy solutions for defense and security applications.
+- Directed Energy Systems (DES) -- Boeing is leading the industry in the field of directed energy, demonstrating the capability to provide counter rocket, artillery and mortar (C-RAM) and unmanned aerial vehicle (C-UAV) and counter Information surveillance and reconnaissance (C-ISR) threat defense using high energy lasers.
+Key programs include the High Energy Laser Mobile Demonstrator (HEL MD), Navy Solid State Laser Technology Maturation program, the Mk 38 Tactical Laser Weapon System and the Air Force Research Laboratory Space Surveillance System.
+Boeing is funding additional efforts that will provide innovative and effective directed energy solutions for force protection defense and security applications.

 - Ground-based Midcourse Defense (GMD) -- Boeing is the prime contractor for GMD, the United States' only operational defense against long-range ballistic missiles, and holds the Development and Sustainment Contract for the system.
 Boeing oversees development, testing, deployment, operations and sustainment of the ground-based system to detect, track and destroy long-range ballistic missiles in their midcourse phase of flight.